lgsvl/simulator/Docs/python-api.md

 ## Overview

-LGSVL Simulator exposes runtime functionality to Python API which you can use to manipulate object placement and vehicle movement in loaded scene, retreive sensor configuration and data, control weather and time state, and more.
+LGSVL Simulator exposes runtime functionality to a Python API which you can use to manipulate object placement and vehicle movement in a loaded scene, retreive sensor configuration and data, control weather, time state, and more.

 ## Requirements

-Using Python API requires at least Python 3.5 version.
+Using Python API requires Python version 3.5 or later.

 ## Quickstart

-After unpacking LGSVL simulator zip file or cloning source from git repository you should see `Api` folder in the root.
-Python API interface is fully contained in this folder.
+After unpacking LGSVL simulator zip file or cloning source from the git repository you should see an `Api` folder in the root.
+The Python API interface is fully contained in this folder.

-1. Go inside this folder and run follwing command to install Python files and necessary dependencies:
+1. Go inside this folder and run the follwing command to install Python files and necessary dependencies:

     ```
     pip3 install --user -e .
     ```

-2. Now launch simulator (either binary .exe file or from Unity Editor) and leave it running in main menu.
-Simulator automatically listens for connections on port 8181.
+2. Now launch the simulator (either binary .exe file or from Unity Editor) and leave it running in the `Menu.unity` scene.
+Simulator by default listens for connections on port 8181.

-3. Run following example to see API in action:
+3. Run the following example to see the API in action:

     ```
     ./quickstart/05-ego-drive-in-circle.py
     ```

-    This will load the SanFrancisco scene, instantiate one EGO vehicle, then ask you to press `Enter` to start driving EGO vehicle in circle.
+    This will load the `SanFrancisco.unity` scene, instantiate one EGO vehicle, then ask you to press `Enter` to start driving EGO vehicle in a circle.

-When script is running, it will apply throttle and steering to make car move
+When the script is running, it will apply throttle and steering commands to make the car move

 ## Core concepts

-Simulator and API communicates by sending json over websocket server running on 8181 port.
-The API client can be either on same machine or any other machine on same network.
+The Simulator and API communicate by sending json over a websocket server running on 8181 port.
+The API client can be either on the same machine or any other machine on the same network.

-API exposes following main types:
+API exposes the following main types:

  * **Simulator** - main object for connecting to simulator and creating other objects
  * **Agent** - superclass of vehicles and pedestrian